dashpay/tenderdash/docs/architecture/adr-d001-inter-validator-set-messaging.md

 ### Future work

 1. Implement additional validation of the Validator's private key based on proTxHash.
-2. Extend Dash Core to keep nodeID, p2p port, and other platform information.
+2. Extend service data in Deterministic Masternode Lists (DIP-3) to keep node ID, p2p port, and other platform information.
 It will allow us to remove the handshake process described in "Security considerations" above.

 ## Status